 Should you aim to produce content that’s not just good, but — dare I say it — great?
 Yes.

 (Why would you want to produce mediocre content anyway?
 This isn’t high school and your blog isn’t a paper you’ve been asked to write for P.E. class.)

-But if everyone is preaching “write great content,” and everyone is writing great content (or at least trying to), how exactly will writing great content help you get noticed?
+But if everyone is preaching “write great content,” and everyone is writing great content packed with powerful words (or at least trying to), how exactly will writing great content help you get noticed?